 Whether the technology companies that are currently pushing the development of self-driving cars are able to solve some of the problems identified above as well as how long it takes them to do so is anyone’s guess.
 Until that time, human drivers will continue to be piloting the majority of the cars on the road and that means that people will make mistakes and accidents will occur.

 It is those unfortunate accident victims that the experienced personal injury and accident attorneys at Staver Accident Injury Lawyers, P.C. are here to help.
 At Staver Accident Injury Lawyers, P.C., our experienced attorneys represent accident victims who have been injured throughout the state of Illinois and we will fight hard to get you the compensation you deserve for your injuries.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you have been involved in a car accident in Illinois and have been injured, your first call should be to the experienced Chicago injury attorney at Staver Accident Injury Lawyers, P.C. at .